 Put yourself in the mind of your audience

-Think about how someone who has opened the App Store to solve one of their needs.
+Think about how someone who has opened the App Store in order to solve one of their needs.
 What terms might they be using?
 Are the brand terms?
 Are there competitor brand terms?
 What general terms?
 Common misspellings?

 And don’t forget slang!
 Jargon and idioms are constantly shifting.
-New words are always being created—even references to celebrities and pop culture might be how people think about searching for you.
+New words are always being created — even references to celebrities and pop culture might be how people think about searching for you.
 So, for example, someone may search that app that Thor uses in reference to actor Chirs Helmsworth’s Centr app.

 The key is to mine the public sphere for any potential terms that could be used to search for you.
-Sure, the rarer they are, the less volume for those searches, but if you’re the only app on those niche’ terms, you can reap all the rewards.
+Sure, the rarer they are, the less volume for those searches, but if you’re the only app on those ‘niche’ terms, you can reap all the rewards.

-That’s why one of the keyword best practices for Apple Search Ads is to never overlook any term that might even drive a single install—you get enough of these niche terms into your campaign and you’ll be able to drive incremental performance.
+That’s why one of the keyword best practices for Apple Search Ads is to never overlook any term that might even drive a single install — you get enough of these niche terms into your campaign and you’ll be able to drive incremental performance.

-Brand terms: be both on the defensive and offensive
+Brand terms: Be both on the defensive and offensive

 Three things can happen in this scenario: